dragonman225/TODO-React/README.md

 ### Bugs

-* Too many items in one list will cause interface overflow.
+* Too many items in one list will cause interface to overflow.